Sciodaphyllum pittieri

-Sciodaphyllum pittieri is a species of flowering plant in genus Sciodaphyllum.
+Sciodaphyllum pittieri is a species of flowering plant in the family Araliaceae.
 It is native to the mountain forests of Costa Rica and western Panama.

 Description

 Sciodaphyllum pittieri is an evergreen tree, which grows up to 25 meters high, thickly branched, with a trunk up to 40 cm in diameter.
 The bark is thin, flat, and mottled.

 Its leaves are oblong, up to 45 cm long and 19 cm wide, with a pointed tip.
 They are glossy on the upper side, and densely rusty-hairy underneath.
 They grow clustered in spirals at the end of stalks up to 1 m long.

 The trees bloom from February to September.
 The inflorescences are dense drooping cylindrical clusters up to 50 cm long, composed of numerous minute white to pale green flowers.
 Fleshy fruits form from May to September.
 They are 1 cm long by 4mm wide, white turning red or purple, and each contains two seeds.